Information About Cisco TrustSec

 Cisco TrustSec supports password-based credentials.
 The authentication servers may use self-signed certificates instead.
 Cisco TrustSec authenticates the supplicants through passwords and uses MSCHAPv2 to provide mutual authentication even if the authentication server certificate is not verifiable.

 The authentication server uses a temporarily configured password to authenticate the supplicant when the supplicant first joins the Cisco TrustSec network.
 When the supplicant first joins the Cisco TrustSec network, the authentication server authenticates the supplicant using a manufacturing certificate and then generates a strong password and pushes it to the supplicant with the PAC.
 The authentication server also keeps the new password in its database.
+The authentication server and the supplicant use this password for mutual authentication in all future EAP-FAST phase 0 exchanges.

 Cisco TrustSec does not require a specific type of user credentials for endpoint devices.
 You can choose any type of authentication method for the user (for example, MSCHAPv2, LEAP, generic token card (GTC), or OTP) and use the corresponding credentials.
+Cisco TrustSec performs user authentication inside the EAP-FAST tunnel as part of the EAP-FAST phase 2 exchange.

 SGACLs and SGTs